pranabdas/espresso/docs/scf/scf.md

 ! number of different types of atom in the cell ntyp = 1,

-! kinetic energy cutoff for wavefunctions in Ry ecutwfc = 30
+! kinetic energy cutoff for wavefunction in Ry ecutwfc = 30

 ! number of bands to calculate